ytzlax/jekyll-now/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: What new in elasticsearch 6
 ---

 Elasticsearch and kibana 6 is almost here, in the next lines I will mark new changes.